jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-11.md

 two positive, and one negative root.
 We shall give some examples to render this still more evident.

-**727.** *Question 1.* There are two numbers, whose difference is 12, and whose product multiplied by their sum makes 14560.
+<span class="art">727</span> *Question 1.* There are two numbers, whose difference is 12, and whose product multiplied by their sum
+makes 14560.
 What are those numbers?

 Let $$x$$ be the less of the two numbers, then the greater